-Sinusitis a term to describe swelling or infection in the sinuses, which are located behind, above, below and between the eyes.
+Sinusitis a term to describe swelling or inflammation in the sinuses, which are located behind, above, below and between the eyes.
 It is more commonly known as a sinus infection.

-Sinusitis occurs when the sinuses are filled with mucous that does not drain or becomes infected.
-Normal sinuses are sterile, but become swollen and infected when a person is congested and the mucous gets stuck there.
-Sinusitis can be either bacterial or viral and usually follows a cold or upper respiratory infection.
+Sinusitis occurs when the sinuses are filled with mucus that does not drain or becomes infected.
+Normally sinuses are sterile, but they become swollen and infected when a person is congested and the mucous gets stuck there.
+A sinus infection can be caused by a bacteria, virus or fungus.
+They typically occur after a cold or upper respiratory infection.

-- Pain in the face, especially around the eyes
+- Pain or pressure in the face, especially around the eyes and nose

 - Weakness or feeling tired

 Once you see your doctor and are diagnosed with sinusitis, he or she may recommend several treatments for you.
-If your doctor determines that the infection is caused by bacteria, he may tell you to take:
+If your doctor determines that the infection is caused by bacteria, he may recommend:

 - Pain relievers

 If your sinusitis is caused by a virus, it cannot be treated with antibiotics.
-It will eventually clear up on its own, but you may be told you can relieve the symptoms with:
+It will eventually clear up on its own, but you can use some of the recommendations stated above to relieve your symptoms.

-There are several things you can do to help prevent sinusitis.
-If you have allergies, you may be more prone to sinusitis than other people.
-Follow these tips to minimize you risk for this illness.
+There are several things you can do to help prevent sinus infections.
+If you have allergies, you may be more prone to sinus infections than other people.
+Follow these tips to minimize your risk:

 - Keep your home humidified.
 A cool mist humidifier will help keep nasal passages moist and less likely to swell.